mohamedelbendary228/Whats-Chat-App/README.md

 # WhatsChat

-A chat application which contains most of WhatsApp features
+A chat application that contains most of WhatsApp's features

 ## Demo